NaserJamal/RAG/README.md

 Retrieval-Augmented Generation (RAG) is transforming how AI systems access and use information.
 Instead of relying solely on knowledge baked into model weights, RAG systems retrieve relevant information from external sources and use it to generate accurate, up-to-date responses.

 This repository teaches RAG fundamentals through progressively complex levels.
-You'll start with basic vector search, progress through hybrid retrieval strategies, master chunking techniques, and understand when to apply each approach.
+You'll start with basic vector search, progress through hybrid retrieval strategies, master chunking techniques, build a complete pipeline, and finally implement an intelligent agentic RAG system.
 Each level includes:

 - **Working code** you can run immediately
-- **Real-world sample documents** that demonstrate realistic use cases
 - **Cost-conscious implementations** with optimization strategies
 - **Detailed explanations** of why and when to use each technique
+- **Modular architecture** using shared components

 By the end, you'll understand the core building blocks of production RAG systems and have modular, adaptable code you can use in your own projects.